christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 cam = new Teacher();
 ```

 In the examples above, notice how the values on the right were assigned to the variables on the left.
 This is very important to remember.
 Unlike in math, you can't switch this around.
 That is, writing `5 = score` makes no sense in programming.
-The "=" sign is actually called the *assignments operator* because it takes the value of the expression on the right side of the "=" sign and *assigns* it to the variable on the left side of the equals sign.
+The "=" sign is actually called the *assignments operator* because it takes the stuff (i.e., the value of the expression) on the right side of the "=" sign and *assigns* it to the variable on the left side of the equals sign.

 It should also be noted that you can combine variable declaration and assignment onto a single line of code like this: